LukasFuchs/GeoModBox.jl/docs/src/man/examples/PoissonVariablek.md

 # ----------------------------------------------------------------------- #
 ```

-Finally, one can plot the steady-state solution of the temperature conservation equation and, for clarity, the different thermal conductivities.
+Finally, the steady-state temperature solution is visualized along with the horizontal and vertical thermal conductivity fields for comparison.

 ```Julia
 # Plot solution --------------------------------------------------------- #